kajagopalas/CustomerOrdersDB/README.md

 - **Dimensional Models Used**:

-       First, a Star Schema was designed for querying and OLAP analysis
+       First, Schema was designed for querying and OLAP analysis
       (Diagram: Dimensional_Model_For_Queries_Star.jpg)

       Later, the model was refined into a Snowflake Schema for more detailed analytics